Healthy Homes Assessment Hastings

 Home Assessments Hastings for Rental Properties

-There are numerous things to check in an home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are a myriad of concerns to look over during the house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
 Some examples include:

 • Can the unit heat up sufficient capacity?

-The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of the tenant services ruling could be significant for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental property house evaluation.
+The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling could be significant for property managers and landlords.
+For specialist advice, call today to schedule your rental properties home assessment.

 home assessments for rental properties